OSInside/cloud-builder/doc/source/index.rst

 ===========================

 .. note::
-   {CB} is a fresh and new project.
+   {CB} in version |version| is a fresh and new project.
 Some parts are still in development and some parts are still missing.

 .. toctree::
    :maxdepth: 1